redhat-nfvpe/telemetry-framework-rhv/README.md

 Once we've configured the storage, click on _OK_ and you should see a pop up box saying the storage has been configured on the host.

+# Templates and Virtual Machines

+We're nearing the end of our configuration.
+We need to create the RHEL VM templates, and then spin up some virtual machines from the template.

+## Upload RHEL to the Engine

+As we previously downloaded and modified the RHEL cloud image onto our host, we'll use the same file and push it into the engine virtual machine so that our templates can be setup with that same image.
+To start, we need to login to our host machine, and then we'll `scp` the file over to the engine virtual machine so that we can create our RHEL template with Ansible.

+    ssh root@10.19.111.100
+    cd /home/images/engine
+    scp rhel-server-7.5-update-4-x86_64-kvm.qcow2 cloud-user@10.19.110.80:

+## Create RHEL template on the engine

+From our bastion host (laptop) we'll create the RHEL template with our `telemetry-framework-rhv` repository and playbooks.
+Run the following commands to import the RHEL image to the host and create our RHEL 7.5 VM template.

+    cd ~/src/github/telemetry-framework-rhv/
+    ansible-playbook -i inventory/hosts.yml --ask-vault-pass playbooks/rhel-template.yml

+At this point, the final step is create the virtual machines for the OpenShift installation.
+You will likely want to modify the topology/node list which we'll discuss in the next section.

+## Create RHEL virtual machines for OpenShift